Crown & Bridge Preparation Aftercare

 To protect your temporary crown or bridge, please follow these precautions:

-Avoid hard or sticky foods (e.g., nuts, caramel, gum) that could dislodge or damage the temporary.
+- Avoid hard or sticky foods (nuts, caramel, gum) that could dislodge or damage the temporary.

-If your mouth is numb from local anesthesia, avoid hot food or drinks to prevent accidental burns.
+- If you’re numb from anesthesia, avoid hot food/drinks to prevent accidental burns.

 If Your Temporary Crown or Bridge Falls Off